MS44neuro/drtest/README.md

 # drtest:
 ## _Data reduction test module_

-This is a test module that can perform data reduction in several ways.
+This is a module that can perform data reduction in several ways.

 ## Features